elastic/stream/README.md

 - `glob PATTERN`: function that returns the names of all files matching glob PATTERN (see [filepath.Match](https://pkg.go.dev/path/filepath#Match) for syntax).
 - `now [OFFSET]`: function that returns the current UTC time as a Go `time.Time` value.
 An optional Go duration string offsets the result (e.g. `{{ now "-720h" }}` for 30 days ago).
 The returned value exposes all `time.Time` methods, so it can be formatted in templates: `{{ (now).Format "2006-01-02T15:04:05Z07:00" }}`.
 - `.req_num`: variable containing the current request number, auto incremented after every request for the rule.
+- `.request.host`: the inbound request host from [http.Request.Host](https://pkg.go.dev/net/http#Request.Host).
+Use this to build same-origin absolute URLs in response templates, such as RFC 5988 `Link` headers, from the host the client used for the request.
 - `.request.vars`: map containing the variables received in the request (both query and form).
 - `.request.url`: the url object.
 Can be used as per [the Go URL documentation.](https://golang.org/pkg/net/url/#URL)
 - `.request.headers` the headers object.
 Can be used as per [the Go http.Header documentation.](https://golang.org/pkg/net/http/#Header)